rschristopher/ischristtrue.com/src/truth.md

  at the limits of logic
  and reason.
-For logic and reason cannot contain that which gives rise to logic and reason.
+For logic and reason cannot contain in themselves that which gives rise to logic and reason.
 Logic and reason are not self sustaining, they do not grant us knowledge of truth.
 They are but artifacts of our consciousness, the means with which we *make sense* of the world around us.
-The divine truth, this spirit, must be the source of logic and reason -- the means given to us to *make sense* of the world.
+The divine truth, this spirit of truth, must be the source of logic and reason -- the means given to us to *make sense* of the world.

-## Knowledge is Revealed
+## Truth is Revealed

+As we cannot reach objective and knowable truth through reason and logic, then it must be revealed (if there is truth).
+And this revelation of truth can only happen through communion, that is, relationship between ourselves and the Spirit of Truth.

+What is our relationship to such a spirit?

+This we can only know by revelation.
+By asking.